 Advertised Summary Job Description: Reporting to the Associate Vice President for Planning, Analysis and Curricular Coordination, the incumbent is responsible for assisting in basic data collection efforts and reporting as well as providing administrative support.

 As its mandate, the office supports the faculty governance structures in the Arts and Sciences, provides institutional research for decision-makers and stakeholders, and coordinates curricular issues that span across the schools of the Arts and Sciences.
-The incumbent will also support the work of the Office for Faculty Development and Diversity in the Arts and Sciences.
+The incumbent will also provide administrative and project support to the Office for Faculty Development and Diversity in the Arts and Sciences.

-General Minimum Qualifications: Two years of related experience.
-High school diploma or equivalent; some college preferred.
+General Minimum Qualifications: Three years of related experience.
+High school diploma or equivalent.

 Additional Specific Minimum Qualifications: